scubamuc/wiki-md/LXD-LXC-install_docker&portainer.md

 ## Portainer deployment

-1. create the volume that Portainer Server will use to store its database:
+1. create the volume that Portainer Server will use to store its data:

 ```
 docker volume create portainer_data